California's typical wildfire season may now be year-round, experts warn

 "Is this the new normal?
 It very well could be with the confluence of drier conditions and warmer conditions," Prociv said.

 October has also been the deadliest month for wildfires in the state, according to the California Department of Forestry and Fire Protection, known as Cal Fire.
-Last year, the Tubbs Fire turned bucolic communities in the heart of Northern California's wine country into ash-covered shells and killed more than 20 people.
+Last year, the Tubbs Fire turned homes in the heart of Northern California's bucolic wine country into ash-covered shells and killed more than 20 people.

 Prociv said wildfires that hit during the summer typically affect forest areas with sparser populations.
 But these fires in later autumn, driven by the Santa Ana winds, pop up closer to larger population centers — and put more people in harm's way.